ChingWhee/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements
 - The system should be able to run on Windows, macOS, and Linux.
-- GiT is able to handle large amounts of data, stored in /data/inventory.txt and /data/recipe_book.txt.
+- KitchenCTRL is able to handle large amounts of data, stored in /data/inventory.txt and /data/recipe_book.txt.
-- GiT should be easy for a new user to grasp, and allow experienced users to use different functionalities quickly.
+- KitchenCTRL should be easy for a new user to grasp, and allow experienced users to use different functionalities quickly.
 - The program should not have offensive output messages.

 ## Future Plans